What to see and do on a Harry Potter walking tour in London

 Follow in the footsteps of wizards and muggles as you uncover real London locations featured in the Harry Potter films.

-• What it is: The spot at King's Cross station where Harry boards the Hogwarts Express.
+What it is: A photo spot at King’s Cross with a trolley “disappearing” into the wall.

-• Why it's great: This is the exact spot where it all started!
-Snap a magical photo as your trolley disappears into the wall and relive a bit of your childhood wizard dream.
+Why it's great: This is the exact spot where it all started!
+Snap a photo with a trolley and relive a bit of your childhood wizard dream.

 Browse Leadenhall Market

-• Why it's great: This market is full of colour and hidden secrets!
+Why it's great: This market is full of secrets!
 Stroll around and peek at the famous blue door, imagining Harry shopping for wizarding wares.

 Wander through Borough Market

-• Why it's great: This market is famous for delicacies like pastries, hot chocolate, and Harry Potter memories.
+Why it's great: This market is famous for some iconic scenes in the movies.
 Remember Harry dashing through the streets to catch the Knight Bus?

 Recreate scenes at Millennium Bridge

-• What it is: A pedestrian suspension bridge destroyed by Death Eaters in The Half-Blood Prince.
+What it is: A pedestrian suspension bridge featured in The Half-Blood Prince.

-• Pro tip: Visit during sunset.
-The golden light makes the city sparkle beautifully and is perfect for Instagram-worthy shots.
+Pro tip: Visit at sunset when the golden light makes the city sparkle, ideal for Instagram shots.

 Dive into the Warner Bros.
 Studio Tour

-• What it is: A film studio and exhibition in London where the Harry Potter movies were made, featuring original sets props, and behind-the-scenes displays.
+What it is: A film studio in London where the Harry Potter movies' original sets, props and costumes are housed.

-• Why it's great: You get to walk onto real sets, explore authentic costumes and props, hop on the Hogwarts Express, and pose with a broomstick.
+Why it's great: You get to walk onto real sets, hop on the Hogwarts Express, and pose with a broomstick.

 Glide along the Thames on a river cruise

-• Pro tip: Make sure you take the cruise during the evening.
-The golden hour makes the city glow beautifully and gives you perfect lighting for photos.
+Pro tip: Make sure you take the cruise during the evening.
+The golden hour gives you perfect lighting for photos.

 Discover the Tower of London